 Think Lewis Hamilton, Sebastian Vettel and Fernando Alonso – among the 20 international racers – are the only ones capable of making deafening noises?
 Expect loud sounds beyond the tracks with some of the biggest names in music.

 Not for the faint-hearted – Universal Studios Singapore's annual scare event returns for another year of terror.
 Brace yourself for a hair-raising mix of Western and Asian ghouls and ghosts from.
 Be alert – zombies might come after you!

-Dust off those running shoes for one of Singapore's more major running event to tackle before the year ends.
-Tighten your laces and gear up for the return of Standard Chartered Singapore Marathon (SCSM) which sees the new 5km race category introduced last year alongside its signature half (21.1km) and full (42.195km) marathons.
+Dust off those running shoes for one of Singapore's more major running events to tackle before the year ends.
+Tighten your laces and gear up for the return of Standard Chartered Singapore Marathon (SCSM) featuring the 5km race category as well as the signature half (21.1km) and full (42.195km) marathons.